andresfcamacho/policies/README.md

 <p>These third parties have access to your Voice Data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.</p>

-<h2>Children's Privacy</h2>
-<p>Our Service does not address anyone under the age of 18 ("Children").</p>
-<p>We do not knowingly collect personally identifiable information from anyone under the age of 18.
-If you are a parent or guardian and you are aware that your Child has provided us with Personal Data, please contact us.
-If we become aware that we have collected Personal Data from children without verification of parental consent, we take steps to remove that information from our servers.</p>

 <h2>Changes to This Privacy Policy</h2>
-<p>We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.</p>
+<p>We may update our Privacy Policy from time to time. </p>
-<p>We will let you know via email and/or a prominent notice on our Service, prior to the change becoming effective and update the "effective date" at the top of this Privacy Policy.</p>
+<p>We will let you know via a prominent notice on our Service, prior to the change becoming effective and update the "effective date" at the top of this Privacy Policy.</p>
 <p>You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.</p>